Pranav-prog-master/C_Project_Basics_to_Advances/README.md

 ---

-## ✨ Features

--   **Dynamic Number Generation**: A different secret number is generated every time you play, thanks to `srand(time(NULL))`.
--   **Interactive Gameplay**: Provides instant feedback to guide the player.
--   **Attempt Counter**: Tracks how many guesses you've made, challenging you to improve with each round.
--   **Lightweight & Portable**: Written in standard C, making it easy to compile and run on almost any system.

----

 ## 🔧 How to Compile and Run

 This project is written in C and can be compiled with any standard C compiler like GCC.